 A pillar of postwar art, Oldenburg has been collected by major museums around the world.
 His earlier drawings, prints and objects are highly collectable.
 Public scaled sculpture projects by him and Coosje van Bruggen continue to be realized.

-Good Humor Bar
+Alphabet in the Form of a Good Humor Bar

 Offset Lithograph, Signed, Edition of 250, 29" x 20"